uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 ``ubos-admin setup-shepherd``
 -----------------------------

-This command is mostly only useful if you run UBOS in a Linux container.
+This command is particularly useful if you run UBOS in a Linux container.

 .. code-block:: none